.home .elementor-element-1b21677 { display: none !important; }

 Ask–Listen–Respond Script Cards

-Step-by-step scripts that teach kids how to ask a question, listen without interrupting, and respond politely.
+Step-by-step scripts that teach kids exactly how to ask a question, listen without interrupting, and respond politely — the full loop of a real conversation.

 3